warrior-cultures-and-training

 Prittlewell: The Prince of Essex

-Other Significant Sites
+Additional Significant Sites

 Archaeological Methods and Discoveries

-What These Sites Reveal About Saxon Society
+What These Graves Reveal About Saxon Society

 Warrior burials are not isolated artifacts; they are embedded in a broader social fabric that included trade, politics, and religion.
+They provide a microcosm of early medieval life.

 Social Hierarchy and Military Organization